drush-ops/drush-launcher/README.md

 ## Alternatives

-If you only have one codebase on your system (typical with VMs, Docker, etc,), you should add `/path/to/vendor/bin` to your $PATH.
-Drush9 is smart enough to find the PROJECT_ROOT and DRUPAL_ROOT when it is run from the bin directory.
+If you only have one codebase on your system (typical with VMs, Docker, etc,), you should add `/path/to/vendor/bin` to your `$PAT`H. Drush9 is smart enough to find the `PROJECT_ROOT` and `DRUPAL_ROOT` when it is run from the bin directory.

 ## Fallback